The Silver Oak Water Tower: How it All Began

 “Of the hundreds of wine labels we designed during that era, I never knew which ones would take off and reach commercial success,” says John.
 “Our best designs created an emotional connection through a sense of place.”

-John estimates he put more than 100 hours of pen-and-ink line work into his original logo explorations and final illustration, which today hangs in Silver Oak CEO David Duncan’s office as a reminder of our humble beginnings.
+John estimates he put more than 100 hours of pen-and-ink line work into his original logo explorations and final illustration, which today hangs in Silver Oak Chairman & CEO David R. Duncan’s office as a reminder of our humble beginnings.

 L-R: Artist John Ferrell with Silver Oak owners and brothers Tim and David Duncan